Is Bali Safe for Travelers?

 Even though scams and petty crime occur quite often, crime in Bali is generally non-violent.
 And, overall, Bali is a very safe destination for all sorts of travelers.

-The downside is that some people see tourists as walking ATMs, and they will seek to take advantage every chance they get.
 However, for the most part, you will find friendly locals who are genuinely nice and not looking to take advantage of you.
 So, as long as you take a few precautions, everything will be fine!

 I decided to put this guide together after experiencing a few disappointing situations myself.
 With the hopes of helping others avoid falling victim to any Bali scams or traps.
 Specially for first-time visitors.